 Workshops, programs and online resources

 There are heaps of free workshops and programs designed to help you with your assessments.
 Academic Literacy and Learning staff are available to help with your academic writing enquiries.
 Students can receive up to 20 minutes of academic literacy assistance including question analysis, critical analysis, essay structure, reading and academic writing style.
 And you don't have to register for these services - just drop in!
 You can find out more about them at our Free student workshops and programs page.

 Academic integrity is behaving honestly in class discussions, assessments and exams.
 It's important when crediting the work of others.
 Check out our top tips on how to study with integrity.

 Services offered by schools

-Go to your Learning Guide and Unit Outline.
-These documents will let you know all the information you will need to know about your units.
+Go to your Learning Guide and Subject Outline.
+These documents will let you know all the information you will need to know about your Subjects.
 To access these resources, go to vUWS.

 Need more time to complete your assessment?